vibhorag101/Operating-Systems_and_Linux-Kernel/README.md

 - ------ Assignment Code Files
 - --------Makefile
 - --- Problem Statement PDF
-- --- Deatiled ProjectReport of the Solution.
+- --- Detailed `readme.pdf` of the Solution.

 ## How to run the code
 Just run the following commands inside the subfolder having their own makefiles